The New “Public Charge” Rule and Its Negative Impact on the U.S. Economy

-In September 2018, the Trump Administration announced new regulation that would potentially bar millions of working-age, aspiring immigrants from being able to come to America and gain permanent residency, as well as millions more immigrants already working legally in key industries in the United States from being able to stay.
-Since the announcement, the rule has received more than 200,000 public comments, with the majority opposing its implementation.
-Meanwhile, at least 20 states have moved to ask the courts to put a hold on it amid ongoing legal challenges.
-Last week, on the eve of its implementation, three federal judges in New York, California, and Washington temporarily blocked the “public charge” rule, temporarily preventing it from taking effect.
+In July 2019, the Trump Administration enacted a new “public charge” rule that effectively barred millions of working-age, aspiring immigrants from being able to come to America and gain permanent residency, as well as millions more immigrants already working legally in key industries in the United States from being able to stay.
+Since the announcement of the rule change, more than 200,000 public comments have been filed, with the majority of them opposing its implementation.

-In this short brief, New American Economy analyzed the latest census data to quantify that economic impact and understand precisely which classes of immigrants would be impacted by the new rule.
-NAE found that the new public charge regulation would primarily affect immigrants who are working, often in key industries, many of whom have at least some college education.
-Collectively, immigrants potentially touched by this regulation are already paying billions of dollars in U.S. taxes each year.
+Updating NAE’s estimates with the latest Census data, this brief quantifies the economic impact and identifies how many immigrants are being impacted by the rule as it currently stands.
+The data reveals that the current public charge regulation primarily affects immigrants who are working, often in key industries, many of whom have at least some college education.
+Collectively, immigrants touched by this regulation are already paying billions of dollars in taxes to the American federal, state, and local governments each year.

-With the rule change, anyone who uses public benefits for more than an aggregate of 12 months in a 36-month period would be considered a “public charge” and deemed inadmissible.
-New American Economy used the data of the Annual Social and Economic Supplement (ASEC) of the 2017 Current Population Survey (CPS) and the 2014 Survey of Income and Program Participation (SIPP) to examine the potential economic impact of such a dramatic expansion of the grounds for inadmissibility for individuals applying for legal status in the United States.
+New American Economy used the data of the Annual Social and Economic Supplement (ASEC) of the 2018 Current Population Survey (CPS) and the 2014 Survey of Income and Program Participation (SIPP) to examine the potential economic impact of such a dramatic expansion of the grounds for inadmissibility for individuals applying for legal status in the United States.

-- In 2017, there were more than 3.9 million non-citizens who would likely be affected by the public charge rule.
+- There are more than 4.0 million non-citizens affected by the current public charge rule.

-- More than 867,000 people likely to be affected by the public charge rule have at least some college education, including:
+- More 1 in 4, or more than 1.0 million, people affected by the public charge rule have at least some college education, including:

-- At least 74,000 workers in the education and health services industries, and
+- Almost 163,000 workers in the education and health services industries, and

-- At least 58,000 workers in the professional and business service industry.
+- More than 101,000 workers in the professional and business service industry.

-- The total annual income of workers who would likely be affected by the public charge rule is more than $48.0 billion.
-Should they leave the United States, our economy would suffer an indirect economic loss of more than $33.9 billion.
-The total cost to the U.S. economy could therefore amount to $81.9 billion.
+- The total annual income of workers affected by the public charge rule is more than $53.6 billion.
+Should they leave the United States, our economy would suffer an indirect economic loss of more than $37.4 billion.
+The total cost to the U.S. economy could therefore amount to more than $91.0 billion.

 - By encouraging or forcing workers to leave or go underground, the rule change will have a destabilizing effect for several major industries in particular, including:

-- Hospitality, recreation, and food services, where 2.7 percent of all workers (more than 328,000 people) would likely be affected.
+- Hospitality and food services, where 2.3 percent of all workers (more than 271,000 people) are affected.

-- Natural resource and mining industries, where 3.8 percent of all workers (nearly 131,000 people) would likely be affected.
+- Natural resource and mining industries, where 3.6 percent of all workers (more than 122,000 people) are affected.

-- More than 222,000 immigrant entrepreneurs would likely be affected by the rule change, hurting businesses across the country and limiting employment opportunities for American workers.
+- Almost 255,000 immigrant entrepreneurs are affected by the rule change, hurting businesses across the country and limiting employment opportunities for American workers.

-The new regulation is being executed under the guise of a long-standing public policy to deny permanent residency and certain temporary visas to anyone who is likely to become a “public charge,” or a ward of the state.
-The rule change expands the existing definition of “public charge” to include millions of people who are already contributing members of society and the economy.
-It also implicitly and incorrectly assumes that people who receive benefits now cannot become productive contributors in the future, a proposition belied by America’s long history of having immigrants – often poor – come to the U.S., work hard, and find success for themselves.
+The public charge rule is currently being executed under the guise of a long-standing public policy to deny permanent residency and certain temporary visas to anyone who is likely to become a “public charge,” or a ward of the state.
+The rule change expanded the existing definition of “public charge” to include millions of people who are already contributing members of society and the economy.
+It also implicitly and incorrectly assumes that people who receive benefits now cannot become productive contributors in the future, a proposition belied by America’s long history of having immigrants – often poor – come to the United States, work hard, and find success for themselves.
 The children of these immigrants, who generation after generation have found even greater success than their parents, have played a central role in shaping America’s economy.
 Almost 45 percent of America’s Fortune 500 companies were founded by an immigrant or the child of an immigrant.

 Yet while the new regulation suggests that it is targeting immigrants who would become wards of the state, the reality doesn’t match the rhetoric.
-Under current practice, the Department of Homeland Security defines “public charge” as immigrants who are “primarily dependent” on cash-based welfare, receiving public benefits for at least 51 percent of their income.
-The new regulation abandons this premise, adding a slew of new factors to potentially bar admission that have little to do with one’s ability or likelihood to contribute to the economy.
-Under the new regulation, one could be deemed inadmissible if one ever needed to use public benefits such as food stamps, Medicaid, and Section 8 housing vouchers.
-As a result, many immigrants who are working full time, supporting a family, and contributing to the economy could be denied admission or permanent residency, keeping them from ever becoming U.S. citizens.
+Under current practice, the Department of Homeland Security could mark someone has a “public charge” and inadmissible if they have needed to use public benefits such as food stamps, Medicaid, rental assistance, housing vouchers, or public housing–a slew of factors that have little to do with one’s ability or likelihood to contribute to the economy.
+As a result, if the public charge rule is not reviewed and revised, many immigrants who are working full-time, supporting a family, and contributing to the economy could be denied admission or permanent residency, keeping them from ever becoming U.S. citizens.

 We define a person as a possible “public charge” if they directly receive one or more of the following benefits for themselves: